adambard/learnxinyminutes-docs/css.html.markdown

     /* same for margin and border*/
 }

+/* border has three components that can be specified separately */ selector {
+    border-left-style: solid; /* or dotted or dashed*/
+	border-left-color: red;
+	border-left-width: 1px;
+}

+/* this breakdown can also be done when the shorthand is used. */ selector {
+    border-style: solid;
+	/* ... */
+}

 /*## Positioning

 elements are normally following the page flow based on where in the markup they are.